mcmtroffaes/homepage/posts/2015-06-24-understanding-hakyll.markdown

 The only new things here are
 the `OverloadedStrings` directive, and the use of the `>>` operator to join the rules together.
-The `OverloadedStrings` directive allows us to specify patters simply via strings.
+The `OverloadedStrings` directive allows us to specify patterns simply via strings.
 Remember that we said that rules are monads?
 Essentially, each rule stores some information which can be used by the next rule.
 If you have forgotten what monads are, you can think of `>>` as an